sontung/rPi-controller/README.md

 # rPi-controller

-User interface for controlling raspberry Pi through SSH communication
+User interface for controlling raspberry Pi through SSH and Web server communication.
+See how it works [here](https://youtu.be/W0hVEEd3opw)

+## 6th Dec
+Finalize project and complete documentations and reports

 ## 27th Nov
 New design and fix some bugs.